Running the Examples

 Configure your application

-Back in the root of your application repo, use the CLI to set the replication
+Back in the root of your application repo, use the CLI to set settings for local stack in electric.json

 :